MicrosoftDocs/dynamics365smb-docs/business-central/install-mobile-app.md

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE4Arje?rel=0]

 > [!TIP]
-> Do want an app on the desktop of your Windows or macOS computer?
+> Do want an app on your Windows or macOS computer desktop?
 See [Get the Business Central Desktop App](install-desktop-app.md).

 ## Get the app on my mobile device